 Ed Thomas is a Special Correspondent for BBC News.
 His work mainly appears on the BBC’s flagship Ten o’clock news bulletin, iPlayer and online.
 His reporting inside Wandsworth Prison and the inequality exposed by Covid in Burnley both won Royal Television Society awards.
 He also won The Orwell Prize for Exposing Britain’s Social Evils in 2022.
 His work often focuses on social injustice and institutional failure.

-Katy Balls is the Spectator‘s deputy political editor and a columnist for the paper.
+Katy Balls is the Spectator‘s political editor and a columnist for the paper.
 She hosts the Women with Balls podcast – which interviews females leading the way in their field – and is a regular contributor of the Spectator’s daily politics podcast Coffee House Shots.
 She was shortlisted for comment journalism of the year at the 2021 British Journalism Awards and for political commentator of the year at the 2017 Press Awards.
 Her work has featured in publications which include the Guardian, New York Times and Tatler.
 She is a regular on broadcast with appearances on Radio 4, Newsnight, the Andrew Marr Show and Have I Got News For You.

 Kurt Barling is Professor of Journalism at Middlesex University London and University Theme Director for Inclusive Social-economic Development and Enriching Lives through Culture.
 He is an award-winning BBC Journalist and film-maker and regularly broadcasts on cultural issues.